Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Better depression management

 In 2014, a study showed that intermittent fasting, when paired with exercise and a healthy diet, led to a reduction in body weight of 3-8% over a three-24-week period.
-These results showed people losing roughly .55 pounds per week when fasting intermittently and 1.65 pounds per week when doing alternate-day fasting.
+These results showed people losing roughly .55 pounds per week when fasting intermittently and 1.65 pounds per week during alternate-day fasting.
 With these results, people also showed a waist circumference loss of 4-7%, meaning they lost belly fat, a common goal for dieters.

-These results not only show that fasting can be a great aid in weight loss but if you are going to sign up for alternate-day fasting as opposed to intermittent fasting, the chances of seeing results are higher.
+These results not only show that fasting can be a great aid in weight loss but if you sign up for alternate-day fasting as opposed to intermittent fasting, the chances of seeing results are higher.
 Regardless, fasting, in general, can be a great advantage in any weight loss endeavour.

 Fasting: Are There Risks Involved?

-With all the benefits that intermittent fasting has to offer, it is helpful also to address the safety of this lifestyle change, and if there are any concerns to be aware of.
+With all the benefits that intermittent fasting has to offer, it is also helpful to address the safety of this lifestyle change and if there are any concerns to be aware of.
 As with anything, if you begin fasting correctly and safely, there are no real issues to be worried about.
 However, you should not try fasting if you:

 • Have low blood sugar